brian-provenzano/aws-codebuild-packer-poc/README.md

 ### Extended Note
-This is mainly a recreation of my [jenkins-pipeline-immut](https://github.com/brian-provenzano/jenkins-pipeline-immut) project using aws codebuild/pipeline.
+This is mainly a re-creation of my [jenkins-pipeline-immut](https://github.com/brian-provenzano/jenkins-pipeline-immut) project using aws codebuild/pipeline.
 Learning tool POC mostly.
 The AWS codebuild/pipeline was created manually in the AWS console.
 Although currently without IaC provisioning that the jenkins repo contains (using terrafrom) which is a TODO for this project/repo.

 ### TODO
 - Cloudformation or Terraform to: